 Users need to note this point that while recovering the files; never save them on the same path from where you have lost them previously.

 While deleting the unwanted files, if the file is not moving out of the system, there is a chance that some internal occurrence is preventing it.
-If you ever caught yourself up in such situations, don’t get frustrated with the problem as now you have learned the best methods to force delete file from Mac.
+If you ever caught yourself up in such situations, don't get frustrated with the problem as now you have learned the best methods to force delete files on Mac.
 Try the methods discussed above; they will surely resolve your issue.